 Make your cruise hassle-free by planning to avoid the crowds.
 You could start by taking the stairs.
 Along with alleviating the stress of waiting for an elevator, it also helps to burn some extra calories.
 You should also avoid eating at peak times- like noon on a sea day.
 These mega-ships often have several venues open for breakfast and lunch which are hidden gems and great alternatives to the buffet.
 Undoubtedly, there will be certain bars that are less busy depending on the time of day, so sneak in for a drink during the lull.
 When you do things during off times, it really is a completely different experience.

 Be Courteous to the Staff

 These hardworking crew members often go above and beyond everyday to offer you a memorable cruise experience.
 Pay it forward by being friendly to all the staff you encounter.
 Often times, they will return the kindness.
 Being rude doesn’t get you anywhere.
 Yes, you will inevitably have to wait in a few lines on these mega-ships, but be patient and relax.
 After all, you are on vacation.
 Additional gratuities for exceptional service are also very much appreciated.

 Above All, Have a Blast!

 We simply can not get enough of cruising on these massive ships.
-In fact, we already have plans to sail on Royal Caribbean’s Symphony of the Seas when she takes the reigns as the world’s largest ship next year.
 Don’t let the gross tonnage scare you.
 With these handy tips, you will have “tons” of fun and a one of a kind experience.
 With the right ship, itinerary, and a little preparation, you can set sail on an unforgettable cruise vacation.
 It will certainly be one for the record books.

-Have you sailed on any of the world’s largest vessels?
+Have you sailed on any of the largest cruise ships in the world?
 What are your tips for cruising on these mega-ships?
 Drop us an anchor below to tell us what you like and dislike about these massive floating cities.